-I made the period-correct carcase from pine and cut a few 10″ wide leaves of ash veneer on the bandsaw (fig. 2).
+I made the period-correct carcase from pine and then sawed a few 10″ wide leaves of ash veneer (fig. 2).

 Virtually every panel of this article is bounded with cross- and featherbanding, which amounts to a considerable yardage of feathers (figs. 3 & 4).

 Fig. 3.
 Some of the 8-1/2″ (216mm) long, 17/32″ (13.5mm) thick diagonally-sawn ash blocks.

 Fig. 4.
 Glued and cramped feather stock.